Drew Riley

 Bio

 Drew Riley is a creative professional with experience in UI art, UX design, fine art, illustration, and concept art.
-She is also a nonprofit administrator, storyteller, and LGBTQIA+ community organizer.
 She was classically trained at the Gemini School of Visual Arts, where she graduated their four-year vocational program with distinction in 2008.

-Drwe Riley is a UI/UX Artist and Designer with a passion for user-centered, accessible design, and creative problem solving.
+Drew Riley is a UI/UX Artist and Designer with a passion for user-centered, accessible design, and creative problem solving.
 She has over ten years of experience working in the games industry with proficiency in UX design, UI mocks, asset creation, in-engine implementation, and leading UI/UX teams.
 She also has a background as a Concept Artist for games like Star Wars: The Old Republic.
 She currently works as Lead UI Artist at Blind Squirrel Games.
-There, she works closely with engineers, producers, and designers to create flexible, optimized, and engaging user interfaces for BSG’s clients including the MMORPG, New World.
+There, she works closely with engineers, producers, and designers to create flexible, optimized, and engaging user interfaces for BSG’s clients including the Amazon’s New World and Undead Lab’s State of Decay 3.

 Nonprofit Work